Terrytoons: Closure

-After Bakshi's departure, the studio petered out, and finally closed in 1973.
+After Bakshi's departure, the studio petered out and finally closed in 1973.
 As a result of the FCC banning TV networks from owning cable television and syndication of television programs, CBS created Viacom Enterprises to handle all network programs beyond TV production and network broadcasting.

 On July 4, 1971, Viacom Enterprises spun off from CBS; neither Viacom Enterprises nor CBS had any interest in Terrytoons.
 The Terrytoons film library was still regularly re-released to theaters by Fox.
 The studio's final short was an unsold TV pilot called Sally Sargent, about a 16-year-old girl who is a secret agent.
 Soon after Sally Sargent was completed, Viacom International ended their relationship with Fox and re-releases ceased.
 Terrytoons’ existence soon came to an end.

-Art Bartsch, who kept the studio running after Bakshi left, would soon die along with Connie Rasinski, and Bob Kuwahara, reducing the studio to a ghost studio with executive producer Bill Weiss and story supervisor Tom Morrison; Viacom kept the studio open until 1972.
-By October 1972, Viacom International announced that Terrytoons would leave New Rochelle and relocate to Viacom International's office in New York City.
-By December 29, Viacom sold the now abandoned New Rochelle studio, and the company's fate was forever sealed.
+Art Bartsch, who kept the studio running after Bakshi left, soon died, as did Connie Rasinski and Bob Kuwahara, reducing the studio to a ghost studio with executive producer Bill Weiss and story supervisor Tom Morrison; Viacom kept the studio open until 1972.
+Weiss retired in September of that year, but was retained by Viacom as a studio consultant.
+By November 1972, Viacom International announced that Terrytoons would shutter its New Rochelle facility and relocate to Viacom International's office in New York City.
+By December 29, Viacom sold the now-abandoned New Rochelle studio.